Grand Teton National Park in Winter: Things to Do + Tips

 Big Horn Mountain Sheep in Grand Tetons in Wyoming

 After traversing through the park with plenty of stops, you will head to the National Big Horn Interpretive Center to learn all about the largest wild sheep in North America.
-You will also get to see the sheep in their overwintering grounds, where over 200 individuals gather each year.

 After a warming lunch in the town of Dubois, the tour will visit the petroglyphs, and your expert guide will teach you all about the history of these ancient drawings before heading back to Jackson.